 Carrots are one of those garden vegetables that a few can go a long way.
 More than once I’ve had too many to eat and I don’t enjoy canned carrots.
 A great way to preserve them is to dig them out of the garden before the ground is frozen and then bury them in sand.
 I’ve used an old toy box before but you can use any container that will hold sand.
 Just place your carrots in the sand, cover completely and then as you want them, dig them out.
 My carrots last most of the winter and they are even sweeter!

-Extra Vegetables: One of my favorite things to do is make Salads in a Jar.
+One of my favorite things to do is make Salads in a Jar.
 They are great to make cherry tomatoes, peppers, onions, and carrots last longer.
 What vegetables I don’t have in my garden, I purchase from Sam’s Club (get a huge discount for membership through Living Social!) and then make my salads.
-Buying in bulk from Sam’s and then using canning jars to preserve the ingredients a little longer saves me the most money while keeping our diets on the healthy side!
+Buying in bulk from Sam’s or Amazon and then using canning jars to preserve the ingredients a little longer saves me the most money while keeping our diets on the healthy side!